 Q: Do I need to pre-book my visit?

 A: The safety of our staff and visitors is our main priority.
 So we are limiting the number of visitors to Ulster Transport Museum at any one time.
-To help us keep you safe, we highly recommend pre-booking your tickets on our website to guarantee a particular time slot on the date you plan to visit.
+To help us keep you safe, we highly recommend pre-booking your tickets on our website to guarantee a particular arrival window on the date you plan to visit.

 A small number of spaces will be available to book on arrival however these will be sold on a ‘first come first served’ basis and you may be required to wait until there is an available timed entry slot.
 However if you haven’t booked in advance, unfortunately, we can’t guarantee your entry.
 So book ahead for assurance before your visit.